mveillon/lisser/README.md

 The main output are the graphs in the `plots/` directory.
 These are divided into graphs aggregated weekly and separated into monthly chunks, as well as graphs that analyze the whole year of data.
 Each monthly graph organizes its plots into folders with the name of the month e.g. `January`, `February`.
 The yearly graphs are all found in `plots/Combined`.

 There are also aggregations done on the full year of data.
-These are found at `aggregation.yml`.
+These are found at `aggregation.csv`.

 ## CLI Usage